thisiskshitij/crm-app/backend/Readme.md

 #  Mini CRM Platform – Assignment

-##  Assignment Goal (as understood):

-Build a mini CRM platform that:
+Building a mini CRM platform that:

 - Allows marketers to create and send campaigns to specific customer segments.
 - Tracks delivery receipts from vendors (simulated or real).